-This IBM® Redbooks® publication documents the strength and value of the IBM security strategy with System z hardware and software.
+This IBM® Redbooks® publication documents the strength and value of the IBM security strategy with IBM System z® hardware and software.
 In an age of increasing security consciousness, IBM System z provides the capabilities to address the needs of today's business security challenges.
 This publication explores how System z hardware is designed to provide integrity, process isolation, and cryptographic capability to help address security requirements.
-We highlight the features of z/OS and other operating systems that offer a variety of customizable security elements within the framework of the security server and communication server components.
-We discuss z/OS and other operating systems and additional software that leverages the building blocks of System z hardware to provide solutions to business security needs.
+This book highlights the features of IBM z/OS® and other operating systems, which offer various customizable security elements under the Security Server and Communication Server components.
+This book describes z/OS and other operating systems and additional software that leverage the building blocks of System z hardware to provide solutions to business security needs.

 Table of contents